-The practicalities of the scheme have also fundamentally changed.
+The practicalities of the CPD training scheme have also fundamentally changed.
 Previously, a lawyer could attend virtually any training at all as long is it was provided by a regulator-approved training company.
 The training companies rather than the lawyers needed to satisfy the regulators that the training was of a suitable standard.
 As long as the required number of hours were clocked up this met the requirements of the CPD schemes.

 Additionally, the accredited training providers were expected to keep records of attendees and provide these to the regulators on demand.
 This aspect of the scheme has also, necessarily, been dropped.

 The three new CPD regimes for solicitors, barristers and OISC advisors are different but they all operate in broadly the same way.
 Lawyers are expected to: